gregrodgers/spec.old/README.md

 Then use Makefile.docker to build your targets, for instance

     $ make -f Makefile.docker
+    $ make -f Makefile.docker openmp-diff-abridged.pdf

+If you have issues with the generation of the abrigded diff, you can try to build a minimal diff instead:

     $ make -f Makefile.docker openmp-diff-minimal.pdf

 If you would prefer to build the docker container yourself, rather than pulling